MicrosoftDocs/well-architected/well-architected/cost-optimization/align-usage-to-billing-increments.md

 ### Determine billing increments

 Billing increments determine how resource usage is measured and billed.
 Familiarize yourself with billing increments, so you can estimate and optimize costs.
-There are several common types of billing increments:
+There are several common types of billing increments.

 **Time:** Resources are billed based on the duration of usage, such as per second, hour, or day.